spacemeat/humon/README-preprocess.md

 If you're building a Windows project in Visual Studio, and you want to use the static library, simply `#include <humon/humon.h>` or `#includde <humon/humon.hpp>`, and link against the lib.
 If you want to use the DLL, define the HUMON_USING_DLL preprocessor symbol (either with a preceding `#define` or by passing `-DHUMON_USING_DLL` to the build) and link against the import lib.

 ### Humon version
 Humon is still in its 0 major version, as it is still changing its API to eventually settle down.
-While it's not yet in version 1, the version increases are somewhat arbitrary.
+As long as it's not yet in version 1, the version increases are somewhat arbitrary.

 Once mature, Humon will use semver in its language/API versioning scheme: `major.minor.patch` For changes that do not affect the API or correct behavior, the patch is incremented.
 For changes that only add to the API but do not break builds or behaviors, the minor value is incremented.
 For breaking changes, the major value is incremented.
 The version refers to the C/C++ API version; the Humon *format* is considered stable.